mixxxdj/manual/source/chapters/controlling_mixxx.rst

 Using MIDI/HID Controllers
 ==========================

-Mixxx supports :term:`MIDI <MIDI Controller>` and :term:`HID <HID controller>` controller which are external hardware devices used to control audio applications.
+Mixxx supports MIDI and HID :term:`controllers <controller>` which are external hardware devices used to control audio applications.
 Many DJs prefer the hands-on feel of a controller with Mixxx because it can feel similar to using a real mixer and turntables or :term:`CDJ`.

 .. _load-preset: